 Before you start

-- Confirm whether this happens in Projects, a Custom GPT, or a plain chat — file types and size caps differ.
+- Confirm whether this happens in Projects, a Custom GPT, or a plain chat — supported file types and how the file is read (vision vs. Python data analysis vs. retrieval) differ across them.

 - Duplicate the chat before retesting so history doesn’t pollute the next diagnostic.